ren-jamie11/forked_repo/README.md

 **Squarepoint Capital**
 *Quant Research Intern (Jun – Aug 2024)*

-- Improved chat parser mapping Bloomberg broker quotes to securities using regex; recall increased from 60% to 90%, with >95% accuracy across 6 fields.
+- Implemented Bloomberg chat parser that maps broker quotes to securities using regex/Python with >90% recall and >95% accuracy
 - Ran parser on 120k+ messages over 65 days to provide novel insights on trade flow and broker selection
 - Created daily automated dashboard that aggregates raw data from trade feeds, allowing management to granularly monitor trading activity